FelixHertlein/inv3d-generator/README.md

 - Fonts (already in this repository)
 - Document templates (already in this repository)

-For all ressources there are at least examplary files provided in this repository for a quick start.
-For a full dataset generation this data should be replaced by the full ressources linked above.
+All ressources must be placed in the corresponding asset folder within the top-level directory "assets".
-The replacement can also be done using docker mounts to avoid copying these inside the container.
+The asset integration can also be done using docker mounts to avoid copying these inside the container.

 ### Build docker image